-‘Teen Mom OG’s Amber Portwood’s Fiance Accused of Cheating; Mistress Releases Texts Via Twitter
+‘Teen Mom OG’s Amber Portwood’s Fiance Accused Of Cheating, Mistress Releases Texts Via Twitter

 The user claims that at least three different women have sent her nearly identical texts, and that Matt Baier often uses the excuse that he has “changed” in order to lure women into developing relationships with him.

 Matt Baier and Amber Portwood have both thus far ignored the allegations publicly, so it is difficult to tell if there is a grain of truth to the story or not.
 The Twitter account began tweeting about Amber Portwood’s love’s alleged indiscretions before the Being Matt special aired on MTV.
-Matt Baier’s only tweet that could be construed as a response is:
+Matt Baier’s only tweet that could be construed as a response is the following.

 A big shout out to my haters.
 Keep hating while I keep winning.
 Watch #BeingMatt before you judge what you don't know.
 Thanks.